Go back to normal view

 If you live on the Estate but are looking to get married elsewhere you will need to have your banns published at All Saints' Church.
 That means that at the main service of the day (10am) on three consecutive Sundays within three months of the date of your wedding a minister at All Saints' will read out your names and declare that you intend to get married.
 Once this has been done, you will be given a certificate which you need to give to the minister marrying you.
 Please contact us so that we can visit you to make the necessary arrangements.

 At the beginning of each year we, along with All Saints' Church, run a Marriage Preparation Day to start to look at the wedding service but also to consider some of the joys and trials of married life.
 It is open to any couple living in Didcot who are getting married that year.
-The preparation day for 2018 has been arranged for Saturday, 3rd March, 10.00am-2.00pm.
+Please contact us for next year's date.

 We also produce a document which gives you some of the basic information about various aspects of your wedding day at All Saints' Church, including the current fees.